-If you have a boat with just one battery, it’s wise to add another, giving you twice as much battery capacity in case, for instance, you inadvertently drain a battery with the stereo while the engine is off.
+If you have a boat with just one battery, it’s wise to add a second battery to the boat, giving you twice as much battery capacity in case, for instance, you inadvertently drain a battery with the stereo while the engine is off.
 You can use the second battery to start the engine and then switch to the low battery to give it a charge while you’re running.

-Adding a battery is an easy project using a dual-battery selector switch from a company such as Blue Sea Systems (bluesea.com) or Perko (perko.com), which we used here.
-When properly installed, these switches let you choose one of the two batteries, combine them or disconnect both with the turn of a dial.
-More complex systems incorporate automatic charging regardless of switch position, but this setup is simple and upgradeable and gets the job done.
+Adding a battery is an easy project using a dual battery switch (sometimes called a marine battery switch or marine dual battery selector switch) from a company such as Blue Sea Systems (bluesea.com) or Perko (perko.com), which we used here.
+When properly installed, these marine battery switches let you choose one of the two batteries, combine them or disconnect both with the turn of a dial.
+More complex systems incorporate automatic charging regardless of switch position, but this setup is simple, upgradeable and gets the job done.

 Skill Level: 2.5/5

 Tools and Supplies Needed to Hook Up Dual Batteries in a Boat